 All I’ve ever heard are the most terrible things about her—and yet, I’m sure most would easily be able to say the same of me.
 If she’s truly been alone for thousands of years…even after a few years, I feel like I’m going mad.

-She extends both of her hands palm-up to me, and I merely look down confused, before realizing this must be an ancient gesture.
+She lowers herself to my level and extends both of her hands palm-up to me.
+I merely look down confused, before realizing this must be an ancient gesture.

 “Um…here,” I say, grabbing her right palm with my own, and giving it a gentle shake.
 “I’m not quite sure what you’re trying to do, but—this is how people seal deals now, and sometimes greet one another.”